VladPVS/FastSearchLibrary/README.md

   * Classes `FilesSearcher` and `DirectorySearcher` contain static method that allow execute search by different criteria.
   These methods return result only when they fully complete execution.
-  * Methods that have "Fast" ending divide task on several subtasks that executes simultaneously in thread pool.
+  * Methods that have "Fast" ending divide task on several subtasks that execute simultaneously in thread pool.
   * Methods that have "Async" ending return Task and don't block the called thread.
   * First group of methods accepts 2 parameters:
     * `string folder` - start search directory